 Another trick you can use while working in the Advanced section is to double-click any tag from the Basic section.
 This adds the condition to the Advanced section so you do not have to type it.
 Just make sure your cursor has been placed in the Advanced section before double-clicking a condition tag.
-If you don't click in the Advanced section first, the newly added condition tag will overwrite all of the text you've entered previously in the Advanced section.
+If you don't click in the Advanced section first, the newly added condition tag might overwrite text you've entered previously in the Advanced section.